barryclark/jekyll-now/_posts/2019-2-23-Why-I-am-doing-this.md

 tags: [Personal]
 ---

+> Edit on Mar 9, 2021: This is the actual first post of this website.
+All previous posts were taken from my personal notes on paper, and labelled with their original date.

 There are two extremes that must be avoided.

 There is the extreme of narcissism.
 Sometimes I have these urges to write for sharing publicly my thoughts.
 There's obviously a delusion of grandeur: I write to be read, to be praised, acclaimed.
 And this leads to pretentious writing, self-aggrandizing writing, sophistic elaborations, and ultimately just plain bad content.